 The Graduate School’s application portal is set up for you to send all materials related to your application.
 All application materials must be submitted before a decision can be made.
 Those materials include:

-- A copy of your GRE scores
+- A copy of your GRE scores (Optional)

 - Official transcripts for all university-level coursework